Once Destined for Destruction, the Tampa Theatre Thrives with Arts and Education

 Its life spared and its equipment relatively up-to-date, the theater began establishing itself in Tampa, which sometimes proved to be an uphill battle.

 "When I would go out in the community and say, 'Hi, I work with the Tampa Theatre,' there was always, "What?
-Oh, that old movie house downtown,"" Schroeder, who moved to Tampa from Washington, D.C. in 1992, remembers.
+Oh, that old movie house downtown,"" said Schroeder, who moved to Tampa from Washington, D.C. in 1992.

 "Every year there are hundreds and hundreds of movies that are of excellent quality that come from all over the world, from independent filmmakers, documentaries (and) classic films that are crying out to be played in a space that was specially designed for that type of classic cinema," Schroeder says.

-"I thought it would be fun to have a film camp, but we didn't have equipment or teachers and we didn't have a budget for equipment or teachers," says Schroeder with a smile.
+"I thought it would be fun to have a film camp, but we didn't have equipment or teachers and we didn't have a budget for equipment or teachers," says Schroeder.

 "I called over there and said, 'Hey, I have this wacky idea; can we partner?
 We'll administer the program and provide space, you provide teachers and we'll use some of your students to be instructors, that will give them hands-on experience,'" Schroeder says.
 "Fortunately, they had a sense of humor and went for it."